 One type of carotenoid, lycopene, found in bright red vine-ripened tomatoes has been especially studied for its potential in protecting the skin from sunburn and UV damage; cooking tomatoes actually makes lycopene more bioavailable for our body to absorb.
 Plus, carotenoids can also provide our skin with a healthy sun-free glow of red and yellow hues.
 One study found people with a “carotenoid glow” were actually found to be more attractive than those with a darker sun tan.

 Found in cold water fish like salmon and plant-based foods including walnuts, hemp or flax seeds, and smaller amounts in dark leafy greens, these anti-inflammatory fats make up much of our cell membranes.
 Omega-3s act as the barrier to harmful toxins, as well as an entry and exit points for nutrients to pass through.
 These fatty acids also provide the supple structure of our cell membranes, creating supple, hydrated, and smooth skin.
 Fat soluble vitamins like A, D, E, and K rely on dietary fats, such as omega 3’s, for storage and utilization in the body.
 Vitamin A is especially important for eye health (sunnies, please!), and Vitamin E is powerful antioxidant to protect against free radical damage to our skin.

-Plain and simple.
-Eat whole, real, unprocessed, seasonal, fresh, local food.
-You’ll do your body a wonder of good in so many ways by reducing the amount of inflammation and free radical damage that are often associated with refined foods.
-As you start replacing sugary, starchy, highly-processed foods with real, nourishing ingredients, you will likely achieve all of the other steps listed above without even trying.
+Eating whole, real, seasonal, fresh, local food can do your body a wonder of good by reducing the amount of inflammation and combatting free radical damage.
+As you start eating foods with real, nourishing ingredients, you can help achieve all of the other steps listed above without even trying.